Genetic Screening and Testing During Pregnancy

 A detailed description of the genetic testing options available during your pregnancy.

-While most babies are born healthy and without birth defects, approximately 3-5% of all babies are born with a birth defect.
+While most babies are born healthy and without birth defects, approximately three to five percent of all babies are born with a birth defect.
 Some of these babies will have birth defects that are due to or associated with genetic disorders or syndromes.

 There are a variety of reasons that a pregnancy may be at increased risk for birth defects or genetic disorders.
 For example, if the mother or the father of the baby has a personal or family history of a genetic disorder or birth defect, that baby may be more likely to also have that birth defect or genetic disorder.
 If this is the case for you, please talk to your doctor or advanced practice nurse about scheduling a consultation with a genetic counselor to discuss possible risks to your pregnancy or future pregnancies.